History-Dependent Dynamical Invariants in the Lorenz System: THE LORENZ SYSTEM: DYNAMICS AND DISSIPATION

-which leaves the differential equations invariant.
-This $\mathbb{Z}_2$ symmetry implies that the system is equivariant under reflection through the $z$-axis.
-As a result, the phase space structure, including fixed points and trajectories, appears symmetrically mirrored across this axis.
-This symmetry explains the appearance of twin lobes in the Lorenz attractor and the existence of symmetric pairs of nontrivial fixed points, $C^+$ and $C^-$.
-Although this symmetry does not imply the existence of a conserved quantity in the classical sense via Noether's theorem (which applies to continuous symmetries of a Lagrangian), it plays a crucial role in constraining the geometry and bifurcation structure of the system.
-The $\mathbb{Z}_2$ symmetry also affects the organization of unstable manifolds and the transition pathways between different regions of the attractor, making it a fundamental structural feature of the Lorenz dynamics.
+The Lorenz system exhibits a discrete symmetry corresponding to the transformation $(x,y,z)\mapsto(-x,-y,z)$, which leaves the differential equations invariant.
+This $\mathbb{Z}_{2}$ symmetry implies that the system is equivariant under a rotation of $180^\circ$ about the z-axis.
+As a result, the phase-space structure, including fixed points and trajectories, is symmetric under this rotation.
+This symmetry explains the appearance of the twin-lobed Lorenz attractor and the existence of the symmetric pair of nontrivial fixed points, $C^{+}$ and $C^{-}$.
+Although this discrete symmetry does not yield a conserved quantity via Noether's theorem, which applies to continuous symmetries of a Lagrangian, it plays a crucial role in constraining the geometry and bifurcation structure of the system.
+The $\mathbb{Z}_{2}$ symmetry also affects the organization of unstable manifolds and the transition pathways between different regions of the attractor, making it a fundamental structural feature of the Lorenz dynamics.